cycloptux/GiselleBot-Documentation/docs/source/utility/raidroom.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Lifts ban status from one or more users for the specified room.
-Formerly banned users will now be able to re-join the room if they know the PIN.
+Formerly banned users will now be able to re-join the room if they know the PIN or are re-invited.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^